Zamiell/isaac-achievement-randomizer/docs/about.md

   - Karma (#85) (would be useless; see below)
   - 'M (#138) (would break collectible unlocks)

-If no trinkets are unlocked, trinkets will be converted to pennies.
+If no trinkets are unlocked, they will be converted to pennies.

 Also note that: